Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Pricing & Value

-For non-designers, Canva's free plan actually gives you something to work with.
-You get hundreds of thousands of templates, solid AI tools, and enough storage to get real projects done.
-The Pro plan at roughly $15/month adds Brand Kit, Magic Resize, and 1TB of storage — worth it if you're making content regularly.
+For non-designers, Canva's free plan is more useful day-to-day.
+You get access to hundreds of thousands of templates, solid AI tools, and enough storage to get real work done.
+The Pro plan at ~$15/month adds enough features — Brand Kit, Magic Resize, 1TB storage — to justify it if you're producing content with any regularity.

-Figma's free plan got tighter in 2024 with that 3-file cap, which hurts if you want to experiment.
-The Professional plan at ~$15/user/month looks good on paper, but you're paying for a lot of features most non-designers won't ever use.
+Figma's free plan got noticeably more restrictive in 2024 with that 3-file cap, which really stings if you want to use it casually.
+The Professional plan at ~$15/user/month is competitive on paper, but you're paying for a lot of features most non-designers simply won't touch.

 Winner: Canva (better value for non-designer use cases)